Jofish Kaye: Professional career

-After graduating with his Ph.D, he joined Nokia Research in Palo Alto, CA, in 2010 where he studied family use of video chat, and worked on using RFID to improve access to clean water supplies in Haiti.
-In 2012, he was elected Vice President at Large of ACM SIGCHI.
+After graduating with his Ph.D, he joined Nokia Research in Palo Alto, California, in 2010, where he studied family use of video chat, and worked on using RFID to improve access to clean water supplies in Haiti.
+In 2012, he was elected vice president at large of ACM SIGCHI.
 In 2013 he joined Yahoo Labs, where he studied how people think about money, as well as data narratives, the stories people tell about data.
 He co-chaired the CHI Conference with Allison Druin in 2016.
-He then joined Mozilla as Principal Research Scientist, where his team built Firefox Voice, an open source smart speaker that ran in the browser.
+He then joined Mozilla as principal research scientist, where his team built Firefox Voice, an open source smart speaker that ran in the browser.
 He also ran the Mozilla Research Grant program, funding some 50 research projects over three years.
-In 2021, he joined anthem.ai, part of Anthem (company), as Senior Director of Interaction Design & Artificial Intelligence.
+In 2021, he joined anthem.ai, part of Anthem (company), as senior director of interaction design & artificial intelligence.In 2024, he joined Wells Fargo as a principal scientist within the Strategy, Design & Innovation organization.

-Kaye has a strong interest in promoting diversity in tech, most recently serving on the ACM Diversity & Inclusion Council.
+Kaye has a strong interest in promoting diversity in tech, and has served on the ACM Diversity & Inclusion Council.

-Teaching & Advising
+Teaching and advising

 Kaye has taught Stanford University’s CS247 Human-Computer Interaction Studio in 2014 (with John Tang) and 2015 (with six collaborators, 120 students).
 Jofish also coached and co-taught the Stanford d.School class Designing Liberation Technology in 2013 with Terry Winograd, Josh Cohen, and Zia Yuseff.